What is IR35?

 Will a limited company reduce my tax bill?

 If you are genuinely running your own business, forming a limited company and operating outside IR35 is more tax-efficient because you can receive some of your income in the form of dividends.
-You need however, to review your IR35 status carefully.
-If you are subsequently found to be inside IR35, this could prove very costly as you will have to repay the tax you would have paid as an employee, interest and in some case, penalties.
+Your IR35 status does however need to be reviewed carefully.
+If you provide services to the public sector, your end client will decide on your IR35 status.
+If you are working in the private sector, this responsibility still lies with you and if you are subsequently found to be inside IR35, this could prove very costly.
+You will have to repay the tax you would have paid as an employee, interest and in some case, penalties.
 You should take professional advice before taking this step.